 As you probably have observed, some of these privacy settings can be configured from the Settings app as well.

-Finally, you don’t need to turn off all above mentioned settings in Windows 10.
+Finally, you don’t need to turn off all the above-mentioned settings in Windows 10.
 Some features like OneDrive and Steps Recorder are really handy to have.

 Lastly, most of the free apps out there for computers as well as smartphones spy on you in one or another way.
 So there is no point in blaming just Microsoft!

 Important: The setup file of DoNotSpy itself offers you install some crapware.
-When you see the following screen, please select I don’t accept if you want to install DoNotSpy without those junkware.
+When you see the following screen, please select I don’t accept if you want to install DoNotSpy without that junkware.